outmoded/hapijs.com/lib/tutorials/en_US/caching.md

 ## <a name="server-side" /> Server-side Caching

-hapi provides powerful, convenient server side caching via [catbox](https://www.github.com/hapijs/catbox).
-This tutorial section will help you understand how to use `catbox`.
+hapi provides powerful, convenient server-side caching via [catbox](https://www.github.com/hapijs/catbox).
+This tutorial section will help you understand how to use catbox.

 ### <a name="catbox" /> catbox

 [catbox](https://github.com/hapijs/catbox) is a multi-strategy key-value object store.
 It comes with extensions supporting a memory cache, [Redis](https://redis.io), [MongoDB](https://www.mongodb.com), [Memcached](http://memcached.org), and [Amazon S3](https://aws.amazon.com/s3).

-In order to reduce module dependencies, `catbox` does not include the external caching strategies.
+In order to reduce module dependencies, catbox does not include the external caching strategies.
 To use other strategies, each service must be manually installed via npm or package dependencies manually.

-`catbox` has two interfaces; client and policy.
+catbox has two interfaces; client and policy.

 ### <a name="client" /> Client

 [Client](https://github.com/hapijs/catbox#client) is a low-level interface that allows you set/get key-value pairs.
 It is initialized with one of the available adapters: ([Memory](https://github.com/hapijs/catbox-memory), [Redis](https://github.com/hapijs/catbox-redis), [mongoDB](https://github.com/hapijs/catbox-mongodb), [Memcached](https://github.com/hapijs/catbox-memcached), or [Riak](https://github.com/DanielBarnes/catbox-riak)).

 hapi initializes a default [client](https://github.com/hapijs/catbox#client) using the [catbox memory](https://github.com/hapijs/catbox-memory) adapter.
-Let's see how we can define more clients.
+Let's see how you can define more clients.

 ```javascript
 'use strict';